-There are two tools provided, mika\ada\parser the parser tool and mika\ada\generator, the test data generator tool.
+There are two tools provided:

+- mika_ada_parser the parser tool; - and mika_ada_generator, the test inputs generator tool.

-i.
-The mika\ada\parser Parser Tool
+7.1 The mika_ada_parser Parser Tool

-The parser tool, mika\ada\parser, parses the indicated file, and all dependent files, to produce an output suitable for the subsequent test data generation phase handled by the mika ada generator tool.
+The parser tool, mika_ada_parser, parses the indicated file, and all dependent files, to produce an output suitable for the subsequent test inputs generation phase handled by the mika_ada_generator tool.

-Note that if the file under test, or any of its dependences, is not up to date, mika\ada\parser will compile it prior to the parsing phase proper.
-You can avoid this behaviour by always ensuring that the file under test and all its dependences are up to date prior to calling mika\ada\parser.
+Note that if the file under test, or any of its dependences, is not up-to-date, the parser tool will compile it prior to the parsing phase proper.
+You can avoid this behaviour by always ensuring that the file under test and all its dependences are up-to-date prior to calling mika_ada_parser.
 As explained below, you can control this behaviour by providing a GNAT project file via the -e switch and a target working directory via the -w switch.